turingschool/mod-0-curriculum/calendar/index.md

 Both part-time and full-time options involve live sessions, recorded content, self-paced work, and peer-to-peer collaboration.
 During a part-time option, students can expect to work 20-25 hours/week during the course.
 During a full-time option, students can expect to work 9-10 hours/day.

-## Courses to prepare for students enrolled in 2207
+## Courses for students enrolled in 2207 Mod 1
 ### Option 1

 Part-time: